Annorbi/Active-Directory/README.md

 <h2>Practicing handling user account settings</h2>

-Dealing with Account Lockouts
+<b>Dealing with Account Lockouts</b>
-Get logged into dc-1
-Pick a random user account you created previously Attempt to log in with it 10 times with a bad password
+Log back to the domain controller (windows server VM) Pick a random user account you created previously (can be different from the one used earlier) Attempt to log in with it 10 times with a bad password; notice the error message.

 Configure Group Policy to Lockout the account after 5 attempts:
 How To Configure Account Lockout Threshold in Group Policy